rlridenour/jekyll-blog/_posts/2015-06-19-to-america.md

 A poem by James Weldon Johnson (June 17, 1871 – June 26, 1938), American author, educator, lawyer, diplomat, and civil rights activist.

-Nine people were shot in a historic Charleston, South Carolina, this week, and the evidence points to it being a racist hate-crime.
+Nine people were shot in a historic church in Charleston, South Carolina, this week, and the evidence points to it being a racist hate-crime.
 So, 144 years and 1 day after his birth, we are reminded that some things, unfortunately have not changed.

 **To America**